grimmier378/MyPaths/README.md

 * Right click to start from a specific waypoint from the GUI Table. (will follow Navigation mode set)
 * Right Click Nav to a specific waypoint and stop there.
 * You can now set custom delays per waypoint.
 These will override the global delay if set.
+* You can also set custom commands to execute at each waypoint.

 ## Navigation Modes